 On the other side of a decade, here in 2020, you’re still making mistakes but learning from them.
 You’re better at managing change and risk.
 You’re still in love with God and Steven and your children and your community.
 You’re the you-est you’ve ever been.
 Be at peace.
 Do not worry.
 Things really are going to be okay.

-Oh, one more thing—keep blogging, sister.
+Oh, one more thing—keep writing, sister.
 Keep using those gifts and words, and somewhere in between the finger puppets, rubber duckies wearing bowties, and the California Baby shampoo, you’ll figure out how to still make time for yourself with a hot bath, your journal, and a glass of wine.
 Because 10 years later, you’ll be writing an actual, real book, and you’ll be glad you made the choice to keep your creative side alive.

 You in 2020